JavaScript is required

 Applicant Separation PackagePaid to affected employees who are not matched to a role in the new structure and who make Application to Depart the VPS Immediately (Application) in accordance with Step 3 of Attachment B - Process for managing budget reprioritisations in the VPS in this policy.

-Immediate Separation PackagePaid to affected employees who are not successful through the EOI process to fill an unmatched role in the next structure and who express immediate cessation of employment (within 4 weeks) after being notified of being unsuccessful in the EOI process, in accordance with Option 1 of Step 4 of Attachment B - Process for managing budget reprioritisations in the VPS in this policy.
+Immediate Separation PackagePaid to affected Employees who are not successful through the EOI process to fill an unmatched role in the new structure and who seek immediate cessation of employment (within 4 weeks) after being notified of being unsuccessful in the EOI process, in accordance with Option 1 of Step 4 of Attachment B - Process for managing budget reprioritisations in the VPS in this policy.

-Targeted Separation PackagePaid to affected employees who are not successful through the EOI process to fill an unmatched role in the next structure and who elect to commence redeployment and are unsuccessful in obtaining another role at the conclusion of the redeployment period in accordance with Option 2 of Step 4 of Attachment B - Process for managing budget reprioritisations in the VPS in this policy.
+Targeted Separation PackagePaid to affected Employees who are not successful through the EOI process to fill an unmatched role in the next structure and who elect to commence redeployment and are unsuccessful in obtaining another role at the conclusion of the redeployment period in accordance with Option 2 of Attachment B - Process for managing budget reprioritisations in the VPS in this policy.

 Notice of termination of employment